Krillian111/upgraded-palm-tree/README.md

 As agreed I skipped the following topics:

 - Authentication/Authorization
+  - As we already started discussing, in order to be useful/closer to a real-world use case, this would require a user entity (or id if we just use an identity provider) which would then need to be connected with the service entities.
+  - Alternatively one could only have an admin / non-admin separation which doesn't sound too useful for this particular setup.
 - Fully functioning create/update/delete
   - There is only a very simplified POST request for manual testing and e2e tests